wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 ## Wallarm Directives

+### disable_acl

+Allows disabling analysis of requests origins.
+If disabled (`on`), the WAF node does not download [IP lists](../user-guides/ip-lists/overview.md) from the Wallarm Cloud and skips request source IPs analysis.

+!!! info
+    This parameter can be set inside the http, server, and location blocks.

+    Default value is `off`.

 ### wallarm_enable_libdetection

 Enables additional validation of the SQL Injection attacks via the **libdetection** library.
 Using **libdetection** ensures the double‑detection of attacks and reduces the number of false positives.